wajahatmazaharkhan/startup-frontend-dev/README.md

 ## License & legal

-Add your preferred license file (e.g., `MIT`, `Apache-2.0`) in the repo root.
 For now, this project is internal to Safe Harbor (in formation).

 ## Contacts